joelnewcomer/seibels/wp-content/plugins/wpdiscuz/readme.txt

 - If you have a Cache Plugin, please delete all caches after wpDiscuz update.
 - If you use CDN and found some issue please purge it.
 - If your server PHP version is lower than 5.4, [please change it to higher](https://wordpress.org/support/topic/wpdiscuz-4-requires-php-5-4-and-higher/)

+= Comments - wpDiscuz v5.1.4 =

+* Fixed bug : Fatal error on update
+* Fixed bug : Follow icon is visible for non logged in users

 = Comments - wpDiscuz v5.1.3 =